RScrafted/github-entra-sso-integration/README.md

 ## Step 1: Adding GitHub from the Gallery

 1. **Search GitHub Enterprise Cloud – Organization**:
-   - There are two options; select the one with user provisioning available to automate user provisioning as explained in [Step 8](#step-8-automated-user-provisioning).
+   - There are two options; select the one with user provisioning available to automate user provisioning as explained in [Enhancement](#1-automated-user-provisioning).
    ![Add GitHub from Gallery](images/step1_adding_github_from_the_gallery.png)

 ## Step 2: Configuring Microsoft Entra SSO